theodoreOnzGit/teh-o/lit_review/main.typ

 Then the form of SP3 equations in GeN-Foam would be identical to that of the second order sp3 equations in Larsen's work under the simplification of linearly anisotropic scattering cross section.

+= Honourable Mentions

+Geant4 was used to model HTGRs as well @Cilliers2022, however, I could find no novel method for speeding up simulations.